-At Montecalvi, we have the advantage of being small, so we can harvest our vineyards separately and can make a number of passes so that we pick only when the time is right.
-This takes a certain combination of courage and luck, but the most important element is the picking crew – and we have arguably the best in the game led by Yahya and Marco.
+Montecalvi has the advantage of being small, so we can harvest the vines at different times by making multiple passes so that we only pick when the time is right.
+Doing this takes a combination of courage and luck, but the most important component is the team of harvesters-and we undoubtedly have the best of them led by Yahya and Marco.

-Wish us luck for the busy weeks ahead!
+Wish us the best of luck in the weeks ahead!